49% of Iranians against compulsory veil, report says

 "This move is extremely strategic.
 On the surface it immediately appears that he's waving the flag of women's rights to choose to wear the veil or not, but when you think that this report signals half of the country is in favor of the law, it's almost a back-handed way of lending support for the regime."

-"Rouhani has not back up this report by calling for reform ... the ambiguous nature of releasing such a report without a statement leaves a question mark," Ansary added.
+"Rouhani has not backed up this report by calling for reform ... the ambiguous nature of releasing such a report without a statement leaves a question mark," Ansary added.

 In the past, women who allowed their hijab to slip could be admonished by the religious police, but these forces have been less prominent under Rouhani's regime.
 Since his reelection last year, enforcement of the law has been somewhat relaxed.